 When the young are ready to be born, they are pushed out through an opening called the cloaca.
 They are still surrounded by a clear, protective membrane that they must push through.
 Then they are on their own to start protecting themselves (usually by hiding at first) and to find food.
 Most are smaller versions of the adults and instinctively know how to survive on their own.

 The Turks and Caicos rainbow boa Epicrates chrysogaster is found only in the Turks and Caicos Islands and adjacent islands in the southern Bahamas of the Caribbean.
 Very little is published or known about this small, cryptic, constricting snake.
 It can reach 6 feet (1.8 meters) in length, but specimens this size are very rare, and the average adult size is slightly less than 3 feet (0.9 meters).
-Due to its small size, extremely docile temperament, and beautiful rainbow-like sheen, the species was heavily collected for the pet trade in the 1970s, raising concern for its survival in the wild.
+Due to its small size, extremely docile temperament, and beautiful rainbow-like sheen, the snake was heavily collected for the pet trade in the 1970s, raising concern for its survival.

 Rainbow boa populations are now threatened by habitat destruction and introduced predators, including rats, cats, and dogs.
-A project began in 2009 to capture, measure, mark with PIT tags, and release the boas to document their daily and seasonal movements, habitat preferences, diet, reproduction, and sources of mortality.
-The information gathered can be used to make informed conservation and management recommendations for the islands where the species occurs.
+A project began in 2009 to find, measure, mark with PIT tags, and reintroduce the boas to document their daily and seasonal movements, habitat preferences, diet, reproduction, and sources of mortality.
+The information gathered can be used to make informed conservation and management recommendations for the islands where the boas live.